aximgeo/tech-blog/our-experience-upgrading-to-typescript-2.1.md

 In cases where the type definitions were not bundled with the package or published to npm the definition reference remained listed in `typings.json` and as such there was no action on our part.
-Fortunately, these cases limited to a custom dojo and rc-calender type definitions.
+Fortunately, these cases limited to custom dojo and rc-calender type definitions.

 With these three steps we were able to reduce our `typings.json` files from